 Within ten working days of the meeting, Design West will issue a letter giving the guidance of the Design Review Panel.
 It will focus on how well the scheme relates to the principles of good design and will seek to clearly identify the design issues that need addressing and the actions most likely to resolve them.

-The letter will be sent to the main contact in the design team.
-An email copy will be sent to the planning case officer, other appropriate officials and, when appropriate, to Historic England.
+The letter will be emailed to the main contact in the design team.
+And copied to the LPA planning case officer, other appropriate officials and, when appropriate, to Historic England.

 When a scheme is in the public domain – that is when it is the subject of a registered planning application, then the guidance letter is a public document.
 In any other circumstances, including when the scheme is the subject of a pre-application enquiry, the nature of the proposals, the comments from the Panel and the content of the letter will remain confidential.

 Design fees are detailed on the Services page.
 Please note that an administration fee of £500 will be charged for a review date change within two weeks of the scheduled date.
 A 50% fee will be charged for a review date change or cancellation within one week of scheduled date.